Anshuta09/Spotify-Clone-/README.md

 # Spotify-Clone-
-This is my Spotify Clone Project, i made with the help of HTML, CSS and Javascript.
+This is my Spotify Clone Project, I made this with the help of HTML, CSS and Javascript.